Welcome to Quilters Junior School.

 At Quilters Junior School, we want our children to be confident, self-assured citizens, ones who actively seek to help others, while being adept at self-care.

-Pupils at Quilters are able to experience six activities that enable them to gain ‘work-experience’ and develop skills for future employment.
-The language and communication skills each requires ensure that they develop their cultural capital further:
+As well as this, pupils at Quilters Junior School are able to experience six activities that enable them to gain ‘work-experience’ and develop skills and passion for future employment.
+The vocabulary and communication skills each requires ensure they develop their cultural capital further.

-1. Pupils in Year 6 all attend a 6 week Construction School (Construction Wise Minds, a community interest company, co-founded by Quilters Junior School) based at the teaching room at RSE Technologies, in Laindon.
-Pupils interact with a virtual client and work through all stages of the construction process: enquiry, tender, procurement, contract award, first-fix, second fix, testing and commissioning to produce a one way-lighting circuit that could light stairwells in a flat complex.
+- Pupils in Year 6 all attend a 5 week Construction School.
+Pupils interact with a virtual client and work through all stages of the construction process: enquiry, tender, procurement, contract award, first-fix, second fix, testing and commissioning to produce a one way-lighting circuit that could light ten stairwells in a flat complex.

-2. Every year group runs their own Pop Up Café, every year, often on Saturday afternoons.
-Pupils brand it, plan and cost the menu, decorate the café, cook (in the school kitchen with the cooks) and serve the food, offer waiter service and record their café’s accounts and calculate the profit.
-In Year 6, the children run a restaurant on two Friday nights – 5.30pm to 10pm, offering a three-course meal.
+- Pupils in Years 3 to 5, run their own Pop Up Café, every year, on Saturday afternoons.
+Pupils brand it, plan and cost the menu, decorate the café, cook (in the school kitchen with the cooks) and serve the food, offer waiter service and record their café’s accountants and work out the profit.
+In Year 6, the children run a restaurant for two nights – 5.30pm to 10pm, offering a three-course meal.
 Reservations for the restaurant can only be made over the phone!
 All pupils also enjoy cooking lessons in the school kitchen with our catering team.
-This ensures they not only gain enterprise skills, but also understand health and hygiene issues.
+This ensures they not only gain enterprise skills, but also understand healthy eating and food hygiene.

-4. The school’s new allotment allows every child in the school to spend one afternoon growing and caring for the plants/vegetables in ‘Sarah’s Garden’.
-All produce will then be used by the pupils in their annual school cooking lessons.
+- Each year, the school’s allotment allows every child in the school to spend time growing and caring for the plants/vegetables in ‘Sarah’s Garden’.
+All produce will then be used by the pupils in their yearly school cooking lessons.

-6. All Junior pupils are taught Emergency Life Saving Skills.
-Quilters has been a British Heart Foundation ‘Heart Start’ partner for many years.
+- All Junior pupils are taught Emergency Life Saving Skills.
 Pupils get to experience what it might be like to work in the emergency services.

 In KS2, the Infant Adventure begins afresh, this time with the ‘Quilters Quest’.